Q)Who has access to revenue reporting?

 A) Preliminary data is available weekly and does not include any adjustments.
-Audited data contains all adjustments and will be available on a per month basis.
+Audited data contains all adjustments and will be available monthly.

 Q) Why is there a blank space for Percentage Change on my RevPAR, ADR, and Occupancy Scores?

-A) In order for percentage change to show on your index scores, we need to have the revenue data for the previous time period.
+A) For percentage change to show on your index scores, we need to have the revenue data for the previous time period.
 For instance, if you are viewing this year vs. last year, you will need to have uploaded the previous year’s data for percentage change to show.

-Q) At the corporate level, am I able to view how the property groups plot on the matrix?
+Q) Can I view how the property groups plot on the matrix at the corporate level?

 A) Yes, for corporate accounts, you will find 2 sub-tabs located near the top right corner of the matrix.
 You can select to view by property or by property group.

-Q) One of my properties prices lower than the others, but it is showing on the Pricing matrix as more overpriced than my other properties.
+Q) One of my property's prices are lower than the others, but it is showing on the Pricing matrix as more overpriced than my other properties.
 Why is this?

 Q) Which report allows me to get some insights on pricing, looking at RevPAR vs. ADR?